 In some cities, it’s illegal for cyclists to use the sidewalk instead of the roadway.
-However, it’s not illegal in Indianapolis.
+However, Indianapolis allows you to do so.

 Safety is a primary issue for cyclists, and riding a bike on the sidewalk continues to be a topic of debate.
-Some people believe the sidewalk provides a safer avenue for getting from point A to point B; others believe it’s more dangerous.
+Some people believe the sidewalk provides a safer avenue for getting from point A to point B; others believe it’s more dangerous, especially for pedestrians.

 If you’re a cyclist who favors the sidewalk, it’s important to understand the dangers involved, as well as a few critical safety tips.

 If you’re a cyclist who prefers to use the sidewalk over roadways, four rules to follow to make the trip safer.
 We have included these below.
 These can help you and the pedestrians sharing the sidewalk:

 This is the primary rule for sidewalk cyclists.
 Because a sidewalk was designed for pedestrians.
 You should not go much faster than them.
 Don’t ride faster than a relaxed jog.